 The Nominating and Governance Committee has responsibility for reviewing, and recommending to the Board, director compensation, which is currently conducted every two years.
-In May of 2022, the Nominating and Governance Committee conducted its biennial review of director compensation.
-Based on the results of the review, including analysis of peer data and advice received from external compensation consultants, and to recognize the work performed by the Board outside of meetings, the Nominating and Governance Committee recommended several changes to director compensation, which included moving to a flat-fee retainer and increasing the cash retainer.
+In May of 2024, the Nominating and Governance Committee conducted its biennial review of director compensation.
+Based on the results of the review, including analysis of peer data and advice received from the Company's external compensation consultants, and to recognize the work performed by the Board outside of meetings, the Nominating and Governance Committee recommended an increase to director compensation, to be implemented in a two-step process over 2024 and 2025.
+The Nominating and Governance Committee also recommended a change to the timing of its director compensation review in order to access the most current peer data and align adjustments with the Company's fiscal year end.
+The next director compensation review is scheduled to occur in November of 2025.
 Meeting fees are no longer payable in connection with Board or Committee meetings.
 Directors resident in the United States are paid the US dollar equivalent amount of any cash retainers.

-The following table sets forth the revised compensation received by directors, other than Donald G. Lang and Geoffrey T. Martin, which was approved by the Board as at May 12, 2022.
+The following table sets forth the revised schedule of compensation payable to directors, other than Donald G. Lang and Geoffrey T. Martin, which was approved by the Board as at May 9, 2024.

-Annual Flat-fee Retainers Amount

-Directors

-• \$37,500 paid in DSUs \$220,000

-• \$182,500 paid in cash

-Lead Director \$30,000

-Audit Committee Chair \$25,000

-Human Resources Committee Chair \$20,000

-Nominating and Governance Committee Chair \$18,000

-Corporate Social Responsibility Committee Chair \$18,000
+Annual Flat-fee Retainers 2024 2025 Directors \$45,000 (1) DSUs \$50,000(4) Directors Cash \$190,000 (2) Cash \$200,000(4) Lead Director \$30,000 \$30,000 Audit Committee Chair \$25,000 \$25,000 Human Resources Committee Chair \$20,000 \$20,000 Nominating and Governance Committee Chair \$20,000 (3) \$20,000 Corporate Social Responsibility Committee Chair \$20,000 (3) \$20,000